lineartimer/WebAppStarterPack/doc/notes.md

 ## JavaScript

-Use:
-- Template literals to build strings (that stange quotation-mark-like character is the backtick): `Some text ${someVariable}`
+Use template literals to build strings (that stange quotation-mark-like character is the backtick): `Some text ${someVariable}`

 Different ways to define functions: